axibase/atsd-use-cases/Expatriation/README.md

 | 2017 | 5557       | 1461         | 36              |
 | 2018 | 4913       | -644         | -12             |

-[**ChartLab**](../ChartLabIntro/README.md) is a visualization service which is supported by data processing and storage tasks in ATSD. **ChartLab** features a wide-range of output features without robust syntax.
-Used here, expatriation data may be visualized to support the above SQL query.
+[**ChartLab**](../ChartLabIntro/README.md) is a visualization service which can display ATSD data as charts. **ChartLab** features a wide range of widgets which can be created using a declarative syntax.

 ![](Images/new-yoy.png)

 [![](Images/btn.png)](https://apps.axibase.com/chartlab/ad0f3f03#fullscreen)

 ### Quarterly Data

-Data may remain un-grouped as seen in [Annual Data](#annual-data) and shown as it is actually collected and stored.
-The [`CEIL`](https://github.com/axibase/atsd/blob/master/sql/README.md#mathematical-functions) clause in the [`SELECT`](https://github.com/axibase/atsd/blob/master/sql/README.md#select-expression) expression is used to apply quarter assignments for each of the datapoints.
-Thus, 2018 contains only one quarter of data since the official Q2 data truly applies to the first four months of 2018 and Q1 applies applies to the last four months of 2017.

 ```sql
 SELECT CEIL(CAST(date_format(time, 'M') AS NUMBER)/3) AS "Quarter", date_format(time, 'yyyy') AS "Year",